tupui/batman/doc/tutorial.rst

         }
     }

-This block tells JPOD to compute a maximum of 20 resampling snapshots in case the quality has not reach 0.8.
+This block tells BATMAN to compute a maximum of 20 resampling snapshots in case the quality has not reach 0.8.
 This ``loo_mse`` strategy uses the information of the model error provided by the gaussian process regression.
 This leads to an improvement in the error with :math:`Q_2 \sim 0.71`.

 .. figure:: fig/response_Michalewicz_model_2D_loo-mse.png